czimm/SodaCounter/README.md

 # SodaCounter
 Keep track of your soda and/or snack tab at the office!
-Has a text file backup.
+Has a text file for backup.